bruceravel/larch-plugin-tutorial/GLOSSARY.md

 The conversion of a scalar calculation -- processing a single pair of operands at a time -- to a vector implementation -- processing one operation on many pairs of operands at once.
-This allows you to optimize algorithms by using your computer's architecture along with highly optimised vector routines, in this case supplied by NumPy.
+This allows you to optimize algorithms by using the architecture of your computer hardware along with highly optimised vector routines, in this case supplied by NumPy.